michelangelo-prog/resthits/README.md

 # resthits

-Application that provides simple REST API for radio hits.
+Application that provides simple REST API for radio hits using Python, Flask, PostgreSQL and Docker.

 ## resthits description